gopasspw/gopass/README.md

 This makes it easy to e.g. generate database passwords or use templates for certain kind of secrets.

+### JSON API

+`gopass jsonapi` enables communication with gopass via json messages.
+This is in particular useful for browser plugins like [gopassbridge](https://github.com/martinhoefling/gopassbridge) running gopass as native app.
+More details can be found in [docs/jsonapi.md](docs/jsonapi.md)

 ## Known Limitations and Caveats

 ### GnuPG